mq1/mq1.github.io/index.md

 > A (laggy) imageboard client, I coded this when exploring Dart and Flutter

 > ### [This website](/)[<i class="fab fa-git-alt"></i>]({{ github }}/mq1.github.io)</right>
-> This website is open source and uses Hugo, new.css and FontAwesome
+> This website is open source and uses 11ty, new.css and FontAwesome